piedrro/napari-moltrack/README.md

 Segmentations can be used to exclude regions from single molecule localisation and tracking.
 Segmentations can be added automatically using Cellpose or can be added manually.
 Includes tools for editing/modifying segmentations at a sub-pixel resolution.

-Compatible with both single and multi channel .tif and .fits files.
+Compatible with both single and multi-channel .tif and .fits files.

 napari-moltrack was written by Piers Turner, Kapanidis Group, University of Oxford.